-The city’s training is part of a larger commitment several cities have made to do more to protect their most vulnerable residents from exposure to potentially toxic chemicals.
+The city’s training — hosted through a partnership between the Anchorage Health Department, thread, and Alaska Community Action on Toxics — is part of a larger commitment several cities have made to do more to protect their most vulnerable residents from exposure to potentially toxic chemicals.
 It’s called the Bright Cities program.
 Anchorage signed on last year.

 This year, the municipality also passed an ordinance banning four groups of chemical flame retardants from children’s products and upholstered home furniture starting 2020.